Dixcart Gains Regulated Trustee Status in Switzerland – Understanding the Significance

 It is very important to consider where each of the relevant family members are resident and also where they are tax resident.

 Structuring options also need to be considered and/or reviewed.
-The use and location of holding companies and/or family wealth protection vehicles such as; family investment companies, foundations, trusts needs to be planned carefully.
+The use and location of holding companies and/or family wealth protection vehicles such as family investment companies, foundations, or trusts need to be planned carefully.

 International investment structures need to be evaluated, including the holding of real estate, from a tax and asset protection perspective, in particular in relation to ‘BEPS.’